minprog/app-studio/40 Problem Sets/50 Lists/30 iOS.md

 ![](todo_ios.png)

-Figure: User swiping on third list item to delete it
+Figure: User swiping on the third list item to delete it.

 Make sure you connect your table view with the datasource and delegate from the Storyboard to your Swift-file.